crundberg/cr-smart-home/README.md

 # CR Smart Home
 A Raspberry Pi home automation project to control Nexa remote switch.

+## Features
+- Control lamps manually via API or with schedule
+- Connect sensors to log temperature and humidity
+- Get sunset/sunrise for your city
+- Get weather from OpenWeatherMap

 ## Hardware
 - Raspberry Pi
 - RF Transmitter and Receiver 433 MHz ([Like this one](http://www.kjell.com/se/sortiment/el/elektronik/fjarrstyrning/sandar-och-mottagarmodul-433-mhz-p88905))